USAG Rheinland-Pfalz teen earns once-in-a-lifetime NASCAR opportunity

 |0

-This work, USAG Rheinland-Pfalz teen earns once-in-a-lifetime NASCAR opportunity, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz teen earns once-in-a-lifetime NASCAR opportunity, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.